 Do note that Brex is a charge card you can use to fund purchases and bill payments, like credit card bills.
 However, it must be paid in full at the end of each billing cycle.

-Unlike a typical credit card where you carry a balance forward, you must clear the entire balance of your Brex card after a 30-day period.
+Unlike a typical credit card where you carry a balance forward, you must clear the entire balance of your Brex card after 30 days.
 Otherwise, you will incur fines.
 Worse, your account will be closed.

 Does Mercury charge per transaction?